andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 console.log('Server running at http://127.0.0.1:5000/');
 ```

-At the beginning of the file, you import the `http` module and use its `createServer()` method to run a web server whose behaviour is described by the callback function passed as an argument.
+At the beginning of the file, we import the `http` module and we use its `createServer()` method to run a web server whose behaviour is described by the callback function passed as an argument.
 The callback function verifies that the requested URL is `/events` and only in this case initiates a response by sending a few HTTP headers.
 The headers sent by the server are very important in order to establish a live channel with the client.

 In fact, the `keep-alive` value for the `Connection` header says the client to handle a permanent connection, that is a connection that doesn't end with the first bunch of data received.